 Some background: Glanville studied architecture and taught at the Architectural Association for many years.
-He also studied with cybernetician Gordon Pask, who developed "Conversation Theory" [38] and was among the first to recognize connections between cybernetics and design.
-Pask was involved with designers - working with Cedric Price on the Fun Palace, contributing to Nicholas Negroponte's Soft Architecture Machines [30], and participating in an early design methods conference.
-Also, Pask's approach to science and theory might be described as "designerly": he was a "maker" throughout his most prolific period from the 1950s through the 1980s, long before being a maker became fashionable [31], experimenting continually with machines including his sui generis devices Musicolour, Self-Adaptive Keyboard Instructor, and Colloquy of Mobiles [39].
-Pask's work and was among the first to forefront that cybernetics and design are not just connected, they are two sides of the same coin.
+He also studied with cybernetician Gordon Pask, who developed "Conversation Theory" [33] and was among the first to recognize connections between cybernetics and design.
+Pask was involved with designers - working with Cedric Price on the Fun Palace, contributing to Nicholas Negroponte's Soft Architecture Machines [25], and participating in an early design methods conference.
+Also, Pask's approach to science and theory might be described as "designerly": he was a "maker" throughout his most prolific period from the 1950s through the 1980s [26], experimenting with "machines for conversation" including, among many others, Musicolour, Self-Adaptive Keyboard Instructor, and Colloquy of Mobiles, [34].
+Pask's student Glanville saw the deep connection between cybernetics and design in Pask's work and was among the first to forefront that cybernetics and design are not just connected, they are two sides of the same coin.